Find Your Perfect School

 How do I become an Electrician?

-To begin, you will need a high school or equivalent diploma.
+To begin, prospective electrical contractors will need a high school diploma or equivalent.
 From there, additional training will be required.
-The best way to become an Electrician is to enroll in a vocational school offering a certificate or associate degree program.
+The best way to become a Master Electrician is to enroll in a vocational school offering a certificate or associate degree program.
+Electrician programs can be easily found in trade schools in your area, most likely.

-Typically, you can expect your career to take the following paths:
+Typically, to become an Electrician, you can expect your career to take the following paths:

 - First, expect to be an “Apprentice Electrician,”